 5) from File->Build Settings.., select Build and Run (make sure device is attached via USB and Developer settings on the device allows for USB debugging)

 Note if at any time you get prompted by a WaveVR plugin popup window to accept preferred settings, simply accept unless you have a good reason not to.
-For you can safely close the AndroidManifest related popup until you publish.
+You can safely dismiss the AndroidManifest related popup for now until you are ready to publish (this is for indicating 3DOF vs 6DOF support - it is recommended to support both).

 Alternative Quick Start Using the VIU (Vive Input Utility) Unity plugin: